Change Healthcare cyberattack was due to a lack of multifactor authentication, UnitedHealth CEO says

 Cybersecurity experts say ransomware attacks have increased substantially in recent years, especially in the health care sector.

-Witty told senators on Wednesday that his company is “consistently” under attack.
+Witty told senators UnitedHealth is “consistently” under attack.
+He said in prepared remarks that his company repels an attempted intrusion every 70 seconds.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.